 The AICL will limit the number of approved drone operators flying at each event.
 The number of operators and approval process will be determined on a case-by-case basis.
 These steps are necessary so as to maintain a managed airspace over the venue and to avoid collisions with other drones and the people below.

 Questions?
-Contact league director Mike Perry.
+Contact the league director.

 A drone operator must follow the FAA regulations.
 More information is available online:

 - May not operate over any persons not directly participating in the operation, not under a covered structure, and not inside a covered stationary vehicle.

 - Maximum altitude of 400 feet above ground level (AGL).

 - Must weigh less than 55 lbs (25 kg).

 - Visual line-of-site (VLOS) only.
 The operator must be capable of seeing the UAS with vision unaided by any device other than corrective lenses.

 - Must yield right of way to other aircraft.